 Amy lives in Magnolia (Lake Windcrest) with her husband, Ted, and their kiddos, Meredith (age 13) and Mark (age 11).
 She's given running a "go" lots of times (5 times officially, but who's counting) over her 43 years, but got truly bitten by the "running bug" in 2008 after she moved to The Woodlands.
 She received her RRCA Running Coach certification in July 2010 and shortly thereafter founded "RUNaway Moms" that started with a brave group of gals in fall 2010.

 Amy loves to run in local races as well as destination runs.
-She's run a number of 10 milers and half marathons and 4 marathons to date.
-More races to come in the future - from fun 5Ks to half marathons and a fifth marathon in the books in Washington DC in October 2015.
+She's run numerous ten milers and half marathons and 5 marathons to date (Houston, Savannah, Houston, Honolulu, Marine Corps).
+More races to come in the future - from fun 5Ks to half marathons and another full marathon in the near future.

 What's the story behind RUNaway Moms?